Back to projects

 Spotify Redesign project thumbnail

-Project: App Redesign
+Project: Desktop App Redesign

 Duration: 3 months